thenayr/lslock-docker/README.md

 * Because we are locking files using Docker, PID is always going to report "01", if you run outside of Docker, this shouldn't be the case ;)
 * /proc/locks is mounted inside of both our app containers at "/go/locks", /tmp is also mounted directly to /tmp
 * I'm sure there are many other nuances to running the flock system call from inside of a container...
+* This is my first project written in golang

 TODO
 ---